Butternut Squash Soup with Pancetta and Pomegranate

 I was in my favorite market last week in the middle of a produce buying frenzy (I hadn’t cooked for a while) when I had a flashback to college which froze me in my tracks.
 No, not that kind of flashback.
-What brought me back to the mid eighties, was a stack of ruby colored fruit and suddenly, there I was with my sophomore college house mate, “L.”, eating pomegranates.
+What brought me back to the mid-eighties, was a stack of ruby-colored fruit and suddenly, there I was with my sophomore college housemate, “L.”, eating pomegranates.

-I’m not sure I’d ever eaten a pomegranate before I met L, but I have memories of sitting in the tiny, funky, living area of our on-campus apartment (dubbed “Farenheit 451” due to our address), making a mess of eating pomegranates, and laughing our asses off.
+I’m not sure I’d ever eaten a pomegranate before I met L, but I have memories of sitting in the tiny, funky, living area of our on-campus apartment (dubbed “Fahrenheit 451” due to our address), making a mess of eating pomegranates, and laughing our asses off.
 Now, I can’t see this fruit without thinking of her.

 Butternut squash soup is one of the easiest and most satisfying fall soups to make.
 It’s also very adaptable to different flavors and additions.
 Dress it up with a little truffle and cream, or make it an easy meal with a salad and bread.
-Other flavors which pair well are Parmesan cheese, cinnamon, apples, sage, or even chiles and curry.
+Other flavors that pair well are Parmesan cheese, cinnamon, apples, sage, or even chiles and curry.
 I’ve made many versions of this soup depending on my mood.

 I had a wedge of home-made pancetta so I decided to add that in for a bit of salty, porky flavor, but you could certainly leave it out, along with the chicken stock and make this soup Vegetarian (see substitutions below).
 I like the sweetness of squash in contrast to the salt of the pancetta and the sweet-tart flavor of the pomegranate seeds.
 Pomegranates are also a fall fruit, usually available in October and November.

-It’s been almost two decades since I graduated college.
+It’s been almost two decades since I graduated from college.
 My friend L is now a professor at a university far, far, away and has two beautiful little girls, some cats, chickens, and a possum problem.
 We don’t get to see each other nearly enough and I miss her.

 I wonder if she’s introduced her daughters to the joy of eating pomegranates yet?